What is a Backlink?

 Why backlinks matter for SEO

-- Authority — Links from respected sites in your niche reinforce your site’s credibility.
+- Authority - Links from respected sites in your niche reinforce your site's credibility and topical expertise (part of E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness).

-- Traffic — People can discover your site by clicking links on other sites (referral traffic).
+- Referral traffic - People discover your site by clicking links on blogs, news sites, directories, and social profiles.

-- Discovery — Search engines use links to find and index new pages faster.
+- Discovery and indexing - Search engines crawl the web by following links.
+Backlinks help bots find and index new pages faster.

 Types of backlinks